rneyrinck/Portfolio-2022/README.md

 I appreciate you taking the time to look over my work, and look forward to any notes you may have on either my organization or code!

-#### Technology Used
+## Technology Used

-- HTML, CSS, Javascript
+### HTML, CSS, Javascript
+- #### Hyper Text Markup Language
+    * HTML is a W3C offical web standard language to generate the "bones" of webpages(paragraphs, lists, links to other pages etc.)
+- #### Cascading Style Sheets
+    * CSS is a language used to style HTML
+- #### Javascript
+    * Javascript is language used for creating dynamic web content.

+### React, Hooks, and Components
+- #### React
+    * React is a Javascript library created by Facebook.
+It contains reusable Javascript code for creating user interfaces.
+    * It uses JSX which is a Javascript syntax extension mainly used to embed HTML.
-- React
+- #### React Hooks
+    * React Hooks are a feature released in React version 16.8 that simplified writing an application in React
+    * Hooks allow developers to reuse their code more efficiently, have more flexibility with where they access functional logic in their app, and have better composition of their codebase
-- React Hooks, Components, and State
+ Components, and State

-- React Bootstrap
+### React Bootstrap

 ## Site Map